General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Applications

-Another example is \modelname{ChemCrow} \autocite{bran2024augmenting}, a \modelname{GPT-4}-based agent augmented with $18$ expert-designed tools for tasks like compound lookup, spectral analysis, and retrosynthesis. \modelname{ChemCrow} can perform tasks across synthesis planning, drug discovery, and materials design by invoking external software for things like retrosynthesis, property prediction, database queries, etc. It planned and executed the syntheses of an insect repellent, \gls{deet}, and three different organocatalysts and even guided the discovery of a new chromophore dye.
+\modelname{ChemCrow}\autocite{bran2024augmenting} augments \modelname{GPT-4} with $18$ expert-designed tools for tasks including compound lookup, spectral analysis, and retrosynthesis.
+It planned and executed syntheses of \gls{deet} and three thiourea organocatalysts (example~\ref{example:chemcrow_organa}), and collaborated with chemists to discover a new chromophore.

-The interpreted paradigm is highly generalizable; in principle, the same \gls{llm} agent controlling a chemistry experiment could be re-purposed to a biology or materials experiment with minimal reprogramming because it operates at the level of intent and semantic understanding.
-However, fully autonomous labs featuring interpreted automation are still experimental themselves---ensuring their reliability and accuracy remains an open challenge.

-Despite being labeled as \enquote{autonomous,} both systems mentioned above often need prompting nudges and human correction.
-In addition, these models can replicate known procedures and use databases, but they lack an understanding of mechanisms or underlying principles.
-Another issue is full reproducibility and long-term experiment tracking.
-Since the \gls{gpm}'s response might not be deterministic, small changes in prompts can yield different results and closed-source models like \modelname{GPT-4} can change over time.
-Hallucinations remain a risk, especially in planning complex or sensitive reactions.
-In addition, allowing an agent to control hardware brings safety considerations; the flexibility of \glspl{gpm} means that they can devise unanticipated actions.
-Designing safety nets for these systems is an active area of research. (see \Cref{sec:safety})